Robust Feature Inference: A Test-time Defense Strategy using Spectral Projections: Experimental Results

+\textbf{Evaluation measures.} We measure the performance of models with and without RFI by the accuracy of predictions to both clean/original samples and adversarial samples averaged over $5$ runs.
+We use `Clean' to denote accuracy of models to original samples.
+Note that there are no standard deviation in our evaluation of models from RobustBench as we are directly loading the models without training, hence no stochasticity.
+Details of the model evaluation are in Appendix~\ref{app:exp_details}.
+We further remark that our defense strategy does not circumvent gradient based attacks due to gradient masking \citep{athalye2018synthesizing} since we simply project the last layer feature in its covariance eigenspace, hence the network remains differentiable with active gradients.

-\textbf{Comparison to other adaptive test-time defenses.} Recently, \citet{croce2022evaluating} provide an overview of $9$ adaptive test-time defenses of which only four methods actually improve robustness and are competitive with the current state-of-the-art performances.
-We compare RFI with two out of the four methods: SODEF~\cite{kang2021stable} and Anti-Adv~\cite{alfarra2022combating}.
-The choice of SODEF and Anti-Adv is due to their relatively faster inference costs $2\times$ and $8\times$, respectively, and that they are representative of model adaptation and input modification strategies for adaptive test-time defenses, respectively.
+\textbf{Comparison to adaptive test-time defenses.} We compare RFI with two adaptive test-time defenses: \emph{SODEF}~\citep{kang2021stable} and \emph{Anti-adv}~\citep{alfarra2022combating}.
+The choice of SODEF and Anti-adv is due to their relatively faster inference costs $2\times$ and $8\times$, respectively, and are representative of model adaptation and input modification strategies for adaptive test-time defenses, respectively.